 - Download the Samsung USB Drivers for the Windows operating system on the computer.

-Rooting the Samsung Galaxy A7 SM-A710K running on the Android 6.0.1 Marshmallow software updates by using the CF-Auto-Root tool by Chainfire
+How to Root Samsung Galaxy A7 SM-A710K on Android 6.0.1 Marshmallow Using CF-Auto-Root

 1. Unlock the Developer Options menu on the Samsung Galaxy A7 SM-A710K smartphone so you can turn on the USB Debugging Mode that is available on the menu.